AlmaLinux/almalinux-deploy/README.md

 ## Usage

-In order to convert your EL8 operating system to AlmaLinux do the following:
+In order to convert your EL8 and EL9 operating systems to AlmaLinux do the following:

 1. CentOS 8.4 or 8.5 is required to convert to AlmaLinux.
 It is recommended to update to 8.5 prior to moving to AlmaLinux but not required if you are on at least CentOS 8.4.
 Rebooting after the updates is recommended if your system